 On this, Sleep said issuers might choose to apply carbon offsets to their ETFs, or companies might apply these to their own operations internally.
 And, while Sleep noted this kind of mechanism is in its infancy, last week saw a major breakthrough with the launch of the HANetf S&P Global Clean Energy Select HANzero UCITS ETF (ZERO), Europe’s first carbon-offset ETF.

 Another doubt many investors have is on the sincerity of ETF issuers’ promises on ESG enforcement.
-Indeed, not only did the big three index fund providers – BlackRock, Vanguard and State Street – voted against or abstained from all 16 shareholder resolutions calling for action against deforestation between 2012 and 2020, their business models are designed to minimise costs and the best way to do this is to avoid creating friction.
+Indeed, not only did the big three index fund providers – BlackRock, Vanguard and State Street Global Advisors – voted against or abstained from all 16 shareholder resolutions calling for action against deforestation between 2012 and 2020, their business models are designed to minimise costs and the best way to do this is to avoid creating friction.

 This attitude is also reflected in BlackRock’s company makeup, with the company owning 10% of all US shares and only hiring 45 professionals for its investment stewardship team.